jbielick/Ligaments/README.md

 ###About

-ligaments.js binds DOM Elements to Model Attributes on the `name` attributes or `lg-bind` attribute declaration of elements within the view.
+Backbone.Ligaments binds DOM Elements to Model Attributes on the `name` attributes or `lg-bind` attribute declaration of elements within the view.
 `Model.changedAttributes()` are injected on each attribute change event.
 Backbone-Ligament is fully dot-path accessor friendly.
 You can use this with `Backbone.DeepModel` and have full control over injecting, ingesting and binding nested attributes.
 Any `change` or `input` event from an element with a `name` attribute or `lg-bind` attribute within the bound backbone view instance's element will set the new data to the corresponding bound model attribute